rationalcoder/anti-aliasing-demo/README.md

-# Anti-Aliasing Demo using OpenGL
+# Anti-Aliasing Demo Using OpenGL

 This is an interactive demo of MSAA, FXAA, and hybrids of the two applied to a simple test scene.
 It was developed as part of a senior research project at UNT.